What Is a Capture Manager? Role, Responsibilities & Career Path

 How does capture management differ from business development?

 Business development (BD) is the broader discipline of identifying, qualifying, and pursuing new contract opportunities.
 Capture management is the focused execution of a win strategy for a specific, identified opportunity.
 BD generates and qualifies the pipeline; capture converts specific opportunities into wins.
-In most organizations, capture managers report into the BD function, and senior capture leaders often carry BD responsibilities alongside pursuit-specific accountability.

 Latest posts